hsuanchih/SwiftyLeetCode/solutions/0034-Find First and Last Position of Element in Sorted Array.md

 ### Find First and Last Position of Element in Sorted Array

-Given an array of integers nums sorted in ascending order,</br> find the starting and ending position of a given target value.</br>
+Given an array of integers `nums` sorted in non-decreasing order, find the starting and ending position of a given `target` value.

-Your algorithm's runtime complexity must be in the order of O(log n).
+If `target` is not found in the array, return `[-1, -1]`.

-If the target is not found in the array, return `[-1, -1]`.
+You must write an algorithm with `O(log n)` runtime complexity.

 __Example 1:__
 ```